asfadmin/thin-egress-app/docs/configuration.md

      - external_team
 ```

-In the above example, while access data in `data-bucket` requires simple auth,
+In the above example, while access to data in `data-bucket` requires simple auth,
 accessing an object with the prefix `browse/` will require NO auth, and
 `pre-commission-data/` will require EDL App group access as specified.

-### Custom Templating
+## Custom Templating

 You may optionally create your own [jinja2](http://jinja.pocoo.org/docs/2.10/) html
 templates.
 If no custom templates are supplied in the `HtmlTemplateDir` subdirectory